About Prague Old Town Square

 One of the main sites at the Old Town Square is the statue of Jan Hus, the fifteenth century Czech Catholic priest and religious reformer who was burnt at the stake on charges of heresy.
 The statue was erected on 6 July 1915 on the five hundredth anniversary of his death and is known as the Jan Hus Memorial.

-The Old Town Square is also where one can find the Old Town Hall with its Astronomical Clock.
+The Old Town Square is also where visitors can find the Old Town Hall with its Astronomical Clock.
+The Old Town Hall is one of the most impressive buildings in Prague and the clock is located on its southern wall.